-The primary purpose of psychological assessment is to provide an understanding that informs a practical plan of action.
-It may result in a diagnostic classification or in the identification of strengths or competencies.
+The primary purpose of psychological assessment is to provide an understanding that informs a practical plan of action..

-• Intervention and Consultation
+Intervention and Consultation

 The intervention competency is conceptualized as activities that promote, restore, sustain, and/or enhance positive functioning and a sense of well-being in students through preventive, developmental and/or remedial services.